If a blizzard traps you in the car:

-- Exercise to maintain body heat, but avoid overexertion.
+- Clap your hands and move your arms and legs occasionally to maintain body heat, but avoid overexertion.
 In extreme cold, use road maps, seat covers, and floor mats for insulation.
 Huddle with passengers and use your coat for a blanket.

 - Take turns sleeping.
 One person should be awake at all times to look for rescue crews.